teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

-# Cats Blender Plugin (0.20.1) DEVLOPMENT VERSION.
+# Cats Blender Plugin (0.30.0) DEVLOPMENT VERSION.

 #### THIS VERSION IS A DEVLOPMENT VERSION NOT INTENDED FOR PRODUCTION USE, THIS VERSION MAY BREAK FROM TIME TO TIME WHILE I WORK ON IT.

+#### ATTENTION FROM VERSION 0.30.0 THIS VERSION OF CATS WILL NO LONGER SUPPORT BLENDER 2.79.

 This Plugin was originally by absolute-quantum [click here](https://github.com/michaeldegroot/cats-blender-plugin/) to view the original github for the project.